 The Virginia Department of Education (VDOE) recently released data on the performance of students on Standards of Learning (SOL) assessments in reading, writing, mathematics, science, and history/social science during the 2018-2019 school year.
-According to preliminary reports, all 45 of Chesapeake’s schools (100%) have earned the designation of “accredited.”
+According to ALL reports, all 45 of Chesapeake’s schools (100%) have earned the designation of “accredited.”

 According to Superintendent Jared Cotton, “This success comes as a result of the hard work of our students, teachers, support staff members, and administrators across our district.
 The incredible dedication of our entire school community has resulted in this great achievement.
 We are a family here in Chesapeake and we all pull together to do what is best for our students.”